Yes. Coro provides courses for GDPR, HIPAA, and PCI DSS. For more details, see Configuring security training course enrollment.

 For the latest course details, see Training courses and simulations.

 Security Awareness Training (SAT) course videos are embedded via Vimeo.
-There are a few addresses you may need to allow through your network if you are facing video display problems:
+There are a few addresses you may need to allow through your network if you are experiencing video display problems:

 https://player.vimeo.com/video/